-After injecting a local anesthetic, a doctor makes a small incision, typically in the arm or groin.
+After injecting a local anesthetic, a doctor makes a small incision, typically in the groin or sometimes in the arm.
 Then a thin, flexible tube (catheter) is inserted, usually into an artery, and is threaded through blood vessels to the area being evaluated.
-When the catheter is in place, a radiopaque dye (which can be seen on x-rays) is injected.
-The dye flows through the blood vessels and outlines them.
+When the catheter is in place, a radiopaque contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
+Contrast agents include Radiopaque contrast agents... read more (a liquid that contains iodine and can be seen on x-rays) is injected.
+The contrast agent flows through the blood vessels and outlines them.
 The images appear on a video screen and are recorded.
 Thus, doctors can assess the structure of blood vessels and identify any abnormalities present.

 If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 minutes after all the instruments are removed.
 Compression reduces bleeding and bruises.
-People may need to lie flat for several hours after the procedure to help prevent bleeding.
-Sometimes they need to stay overnight in the hospital.
-For the remainder of the day, they are advised to rest and to drink extra fluids to help eliminate the dye from the body.
+Alternatively, a small closure device may be used to seal the hole in the blood vessel.
+People may also need to lie flat for several hours after the procedure to help prevent bleeding.
+Rarely they need to stay overnight in the hospital.
+For the remainder of the day, they are advised to rest and to drink extra fluids to help eliminate the contrast agent from the body.

 During angiography, procedures to treat the abnormalities detected can sometimes be done:

-X-ray images of arteries are taken before and after a radiopaque dye is injected.
+X-ray images of blood vessels are taken before and after a radiopaque contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
+Contrast agents include Radiopaque contrast agents... read more is injected.
 Then a computer subtracts one image from the other.
 Images of structures other than arteries (such as bones) are thus eliminated.
 As a result, the arteries can be seen more clearly.

 Angiography is not always readily available.
-It must be done by highly skilled people.
+It must be done by highly skilled doctors.